-First, I present evidence that provider deployments do in fact lead to changes in a patient's primary care provider.
+I begin this section by presenting evidence that provider deployments do in fact lead to changes in a patient's primary care provider.
 I test for this using equation 1 with the outcome being an indicator for having a different primary care provider than in the matching period.
-Figure 1 shows an event-study of the probability of having changed primary care providers since the matching index quarter in the periods around a deployment.
-The slight decrease in discontinuities 2-3 quarters prior to the deployment are a function of the deployment process.
-Physicians who have been assigned to deploy cannot be moved between hospitals.
+Figure ?? shows an event-study of the probability of having changed primary care providers since the matching index quarter in the periods around a deployment.
+The slight decrease two to three quarters prior to the deployment are a function of the deployment process.
+Physicians who have been assigned to deploy cannot be moved between hospitals reducing the chance for a discontinuity based on a provider moving.
 This means a patient assigned to this physician is slightly less likely to have a discontinuity in care from the time of assignment until right before the provider deploys.
-We also observe an uptick across the departure window and then a return to running relatively parallel with the control group.
-We do observe an uptick in changing primary care providers in the quarter prior to the deployment.
+We then observe an uptick in changing primary care providers in the quarter prior to the deployment.
 This may be due to observing the date that a provider arrives overseas but not the date they left the clinic.